 (a) the applicant is not required to serve the application on any other party; and

-(b) the Registrar must instead provide a copy of the application to every other party.
+(b) the registrar must instead provide a copy of the application to every other party.

 (2) Unless the Court orders otherwise, the application may be dealt with in the absence of the parties.